Market

 tested and reviewed by Company's Internal Assurance

-ably supported by reputed independent professional firms
+supported by reputed independent professional firms,

-i.e. Ernst & Young LLP, Chartered Accountants and ANB
+namely Ernst & Young LLP, Chartered Accountants and ANB

 & Co., Chartered Accountants as the Internal Assurance

 Partners.
-The combination of in-house team and independent
+The combination of experienced in-house

-as effective value addition and protection.
+value addition and protection.

 IAG provides assurance regarding the adequacy and